Bachelor of Science

 Sociology is the study of society.
 Those who study sociology are interested in just about anything that groups of people engage in.
 By taking sociology courses, you will learn about race, ethnicity, gender, social class, sexuality, deviance, culture, subcultures, work, families, social change and much more.
 It is a discipline with few limitations.

 Methods and perspectives held by sociologists are central to the social sciences as a whole.
 By majoring in sociology, you may not become a sociologist, but you will learn to see the world in a different light.
 Your education in this discipline will be deeply engaging, and will inform the decisions you make in everyday life, both large and small.

-The sociology department offers a wide breadth of courses centered on a concern for inequality at every level.
-Students will study courses on social change, cultural anthropology, social theory, and research methods.
+The department offers a wide breadth of courses centered on a concern for inequality at every level.
+Students may take courses in Social Change, Race and Ethnicity, Sexualities, Social Theory, and Deviance, among others.
 The curriculum is flexible, and allows students to pursue a double major, or minors in other academic areas.
 Upon program completion, students will be prepared to face challenges that exist in today’s society on a global scale, and foster innovative ways of engineering a better society.

 Dr. Kenneth R.